 Sexuality is about appreciating the human body and sexual anatomy.
-We need to understand the function of the male and female genitalia as well as the changes that occur throughout our lives.
-We can also benefit from knowing what stimulation may be pleasurable or lead to orgasm.
+We should understand the function of the male and female genitalia as well as the changes that occur throughout our lives.
+It is also useful to know what kind of stimulation may be pleasurable or is involved in achieving orgasm.

 … the reported levels of the 17-ketosteroids in the human male differ from the reported levels of the 17-ketosteroids in the human female in a manner which more or less parallels the differences which we have found between the median frequencies of orgasm at various ages in the two sexes.
 (Alfred Kinsey 1953)